tejasae-afk/LLM4ChipDesign/HW1_ChipChat/README.md

 └── README.md                 # This file
 ```

-Each notebook is self-contained and can be run independently.

----

-## Assignment breakdown

-### Part I — Tutorial examples

-I completed two official ChipChat tutorial examples:

-- **Example A (Combinational):** `binary_to_bcd`
-  A purely combinational module that converts an 8-bit binary input into BCD digits.

-- **Example B (Sequential/FSM):** `sequence_detector`
-  A finite state machine that detects a specific bit sequence with overlapping support.

-For both examples, the notebooks include:
-- The final prompt used for generation
-- The raw LLM output
-- Cleaned, synthesizable Verilog
-- A self-checking testbench
-- Compilation and simulation using `iverilog` and `vvp`
-- Programmatic generation of `.v` files for reproducibility

----

-### Part II — Debugging loop

-Part II documents a real bug encountered in the FSM example.
-Although the design
-compiled successfully, it initially failed simulation because the detection output
-was asserted combinationally and missed by the testbench.

-The debugging process includes:
-- Multiple iterations
-- Clear failure symptoms
-- Root-cause analysis
-- A design fix (registering the output)
-- A final passing simulation

-This section shows how verification and debugging are still essential when working
-with LLM-generated RTL.

----

-### Part III — Prompt-engineering extension

-For the extension, I modified the FSM example by:
-- Changing the detected input sequence
-- Adding an `enable` signal to gate state updates
-- Exposing the FSM state through a `state_out` output

-The prompt was updated to reflect these changes, and the testbench was modified
-accordingly to verify the new behavior.

----

-## Tools and environment

-- **Environment:** Google Colab
-- **LLM Access:** OpenAI Chat Completions API
-  (the backend model was not explicitly fixed in the notebooks)
-- **Simulation:** Icarus Verilog (`iverilog -g2012`, `vvp`)

-All dependencies are installed inside the notebooks.
-The only manual step required
-to rerun them is inserting an API key in the designated cell.

----

-## Reproducibility

-Each notebook is designed to run top-to-bottom on a fresh Colab runtime.
-Running a
-notebook will:
-1. Install required tools
-2. Generate the RTL and testbench files
-3. Compile the design with `iverilog`
-4. Run the simulation with `vvp`
-5. Print a clear PASS/FAIL message

-No external files or manual edits are required beyond the API key.

----

-## What I learned

-- LLMs can speed up early RTL development, but they are not always correct
-- Prompt specificity makes a big difference in synthesizable HDL quality
-- Simulation is the ultimate source of truth for correctness
-- Debugging LLM-generated code is still very much a human-driven process
-- Treating the LLM as a helper rather than an authority leads to better results

----

-**Course Instructors:**
-Prof. Dr. Ramesh Karri
+Each notebook is self-contained and can be executed independently.

+Assignment Overview
+Part I — Tutorial Examples

+Two official ChipChat tutorial examples were completed:

+Example A (Combinational): binary_to_bcd
+A purely combinational module that converts a binary input into its BCD
+representation.

+Example B (Sequential / FSM): sequence_detector
+A finite state machine that detects a specified input sequence and asserts an
+output signal when the sequence is observed.

+For each example, the corresponding notebook includes:

+The final prompt used for RTL generation

+The raw LLM-generated output

+Cleaned and synthesizable Verilog code

+The provided (unchanged) testbench

+Compilation and simulation using iverilog and vvp

+Programmatic generation of .v files for reproducibility

+Part II — Debugging and Iteration

+Part II documents an iterative debugging process based on the FSM example from
+Part I. Although the design initially compiled successfully, it failed simulation
+due to subtle issues related to reset behavior and Verilog scheduling semantics.

+This section demonstrates:

+Multiple debugging iterations

+Identification of simulation failures

+Root-cause analysis

+Incremental fixes applied only to the DUT

+A final passing simulation using the original testbench

+This part highlights the importance of verification and debugging when working with
+LLM-generated hardware descriptions.

+Part III — Prompt-Engineering Extension

+For the extension, the tutorial design was modified to introduce additional
+functionality beyond the original specification.
+The extension demonstrates how
+prompt engineering can be used to guide an LLM toward generating modified RTL, and
+how verification must be adapted accordingly.

+This part includes:

+A clearly defined extension to the original design specification

+Updated RTL reflecting the new behavior

+A self-checking testbench written to verify the extension

+Successful simulation results demonstrating correctness

+Tools and Environment

+Environment: Google Colab

+LLM Access: OpenAI API (via the Chat Completions interface)

+Simulation: Icarus Verilog (iverilog -g2012, vvp)

+All dependencies are installed within the notebooks.
+The only required manual step
+to rerun the notebooks is inserting an OpenAI API key in the designated cell.

+Reproducibility

+Each notebook is designed to run from top to bottom on a fresh Colab runtime.
+Running a notebook will:

+Install required dependencies

+Generate Verilog RTL files

+Compile the design using iverilog

+Run the simulation using vvp

+Display clear pass/fail results

+No external files or manual edits are required beyond providing an API key.

+Lessons Learned

+LLMs can significantly speed up early RTL development, but they are not guaranteed
+to produce correct or synthesizable designs

+Prompt clarity and specificity strongly influence generated HDL quality

+Simulation is essential for validating correctness

+Debugging LLM-generated RTL remains a human-driven process

+Treating the LLM as an assistant rather than an authority leads to better outcomes

+Course Information

+Course: LLM4ChipDesign
+Instructor: Prof. Dr. Ramesh Karri
 Course Assistant: Weihua Xiao
----

-## Author
+Author

-**Tejas Attarde**
+Tejas Attarde
 M.S.
 Electrical & Computer Engineering
 NYU Tandon School of Engineering

----

-## Notes
+Notes

-This repository is provided as part of a course submission.
+This repository is submitted as part of a course assignment.